EXPLAINER: What's in Biden's proposed new Asia trade pact? - NewsBreak

 President Joe Biden faced a dilemma on trade in Asia: He couldn't just rejoin the Trans-Pacific Partnership that his predecessor had pulled the U.S. out of in 2017.
 Many related trade deals, regardless of their content, had become politically toxic for U.S. voters, who associated them with job losses.

 So Biden came up with a replacement.
-During Biden's visit to Tokyo, the U.S. on Monday announced the countries that are joining the new Indo-Pacific Economic Framework.
+During Biden's visit to Tokyo , the U.S. on Monday planned to announce the countries that are joining the new Indo-Pacific Economic Framework.
 In the tradition of trade deals, it's best known by its initials: IPEF.
 (Pronounced EYE-pef.)

 WHAT WOULD IPEF DO?